 The best research evidence for a topic is typically found in the published research literature - which Alverno students can access through the library's databases.
 The PICO worksheet will help you brainstorm search terms and develop an organized search strategy.

-You will need the 14 digit barcode found on your Alverno student ID if logging in from off campus.
+You will need to authenticate by entering your Alverno network username and password if logging in from off campus.

 Need more information?
 Use the tabs located above this box for some helpful tips.

 This powerful and comprehensive database provide access to citations for millions of articles published in the biomedical research literature.
 The database has multiple features that allow users to refine a search - including Clinical Queries, which allows users to limit to evidence based resources only.

 PubMed MEDLINE is a free database available to anyone with an internet connection.
 Alverno students should always access this database through the library's website.
 This will provide access to publications found in Alverno's subscription databases, as well as articles available free to the public.

 2. From the PubMed homepage, click the Clinical Queries link located towards the center of the page and enter your search terms in the search box.